How to Prevent Common Playtime Injuries

 When it comes to broken bones, where you take them for treatment matters.

-Our team of doctors, nurses and technicians know how to diagnose and treat broken bones in growing bodies.
-In fact, U.S. News & World Report ranks us among the top pediatric orthopedics programs in the country.EXPERT CARE STARTS HERE
+Our team of doctors, nurses and technicians knows how to diagnose and treat broken bones in growing bodies.
+In fact, U.S. News & World Report ranks us among the top pediatric orthopedics programs in the country.Learn more

 This content is general information and is not specific medical advice.
 Always consult with a doctor or healthcare provider if you have any questions or concerns about the health of a child.
 In case of an urgent concern or emergency, call 911 or go to the nearest emergency department right away.
 Some physicians and affiliated healthcare professionals on the Children’s Healthcare of Atlanta team are independent providers and are not our employees.